 Including lemongrass in your cooking can be as simple as adding it to soups, curries, stir-fries, or marinades.
 Whether fresh, dried, or in the form of a paste or oil, lemongrass is a versatile ingredient that can enhance the flavor of your dishes while also providing health benefits.

-See also How to cook beef tenderlion
+See also How long to cook deer sausage in oven

 Questions and answers